-Individuals sharing in the credit must obtain form TC-40TCAC, Utah Low-Income Housing Tax Credit Allocation Certification and complete form TC-40LI, Summary of Utah Low-Income Housing Tax Credit.
+If you share in this credit, get form TC-40TCAC, Utah Low-Income Housing Tax Credit Allocation Certification, and complete form TC-40LI, Summary of Utah Low-Income Housing Tax Credit.
 Do not send these forms with your return.
 Keep the forms and all related documents with your records.

-The building project owner must complete and attach form TC-40LIS, Utah Credit Share Summary of Low-Income Housing Project to the return.
+The building project owner must also complete and attach to his/her return form TC-40LIS, Utah Credit Share Summary of Low-Income Housing Project.